folio-org/mod-codex-mock/README.md

 # mod-codex-mock

+Copyright (C) 2017 The Open Library Foundation

+This software is distributed under the terms of the Apache License, Version 2.0.
+See the file "[LICENSE](LICENSE)" for more information.

+## Introduction

 Codex mock module - for testing and development

 This module provides a very minimal implementation of the codex interface.
 It